db3108/michi-c/README.md

 This is a recoding in C (for speed) of the michi.py code by Petr Baudis avalaible at https://github.com/pasky/michi.

 Michi stands for "Minimalistic Pachi".
 This is a Minimalistic Go MCTS Engine.
-The aim of the project are best explained by the author:
+The aims of the project are best explained by the author:

 > Michi aims to be a minimalistic but full-fledged Computer Go program based
 > on state-of-art methods (Monte Carlo Tree Search) and written in Python.